baseVISION/baseVISION.SyntaroWiki/WimAsAService/WimAsAService_ReleaseNotes.md

 - Added Support for the creation of GEN2 VM's when creating VHD's

 Known Issues:
-- Window to enter MFA code is not shown long enough -> If you want to temporarily deactivate MFA on your tenant contact us [support@basevision.ch](mailto:support@basevision.ch?Subject=Support%20Request%20for%20WimAsAService)
+- Window to enter MFA code is not shown long enough -> Was fixed with 4.2.0.6
-- When you change the baseWIM and one of the Metro apps selected for uninstallation is not available in this other baseWIM you can’t save the image type even after removing the metro apps that should get uninstalled. -> Workarround is to change back to the initial baseWIM and remove the metro apps, then change to the new baseWIM and add the metro apps again.
+- When you change the baseWIM and one of the Metro apps selected for uninstallation is not available in this other baseWIM you can’t save the image type even after removing the metro apps that should get uninstalled. -> Was fixed with 4.2.0.6

 ### 4.1.13.0 / 09.10.2024